kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 We can leverage the BJQ library:

-[bacon-bindings](https://www.npmjs.org/package/bacon-jquery-bindings) This library is intended as a replacement for Bacon.UI.
+[bacon-bindings](https://github.com/baconjs/bacon.jquery) This library is intended as a replacement for Bacon.UI.
 It provides the same functionality, with the addition of two-way bound Models, model composition and lenses.

 [bacon.model](https://www.npmjs.org/package/bacon.model) Adds Model, Binding and Lens objects to core library to support advanced binding.
-Sweet :)

 The BJQ API consists of methods for creating a Model representing the state of a DOM element or a group of DOM elements.